turbopope/node-idman/README.md

 ## Output

 See [sample-output.json](sample-output.json) for an example.
 It's the output for this here repository.

 The idman output will be a JSON object.
 It contains the following keys:

-#### `identities`
+### identities

 An array of identities, each representing an individual contributor.
 Each identity is a list of `[name, e-mail address]` tuples.

-#### `commits`
+### commits

 An object representing all commits in the repository, keyed by their hash.
 Each individual commit contains the following keys:

-* `author`
-* `committer`: These values are integers referring to indexes in the `identities` array, or null if no such association exists.
+* `author`, `committer`: These values are integers referring to indexes in the `identities` array, or null if no such association exists.
 Use these to tell who authored, committed or signed this particular commit.
-* `author_name`
-* `author_mail`
-* `committer_name`
-* `committer_mail`: These are the raw names and e-mails from git.
+* `author_name`, `author_mail`, `committer_name`, `committer_mail`: These are the raw names and e-mails from git.
 Don't use these for identification, they are raw and the identities aren't merged!
 Use `author` and `committer` instead.
 * `repo`: The path to the repository's local folder.
 If you want to run further git commands on it, you might need to append `/.git` to it.
 * `hash`: The commit's sha-1 hash.
 * `author_date`: The date that the commit was authored as a Unix timestamp.
 Note that this is a string of digits, not an integer.
 * `committer_date`: The date that the commit was committed.
 * `subject`: The commit message subject line.
 * `body`: The rest of the commit message.
 * `notes`: The notes attached to the commit.
 Basically a message in addition to the regular commit message.
 * `signer`: The name or e-mail or whatever else the person who signed the commit put here.